 The term "project location" refers to the primary area where the affected vehicles/engines operate, or the primary area where the emissions benefits of the project will be realized.
-A list of priority counties and areas can be found at: http://www.epa.gov/cleandiesel/clean-diesel-state-allocations.
-These counties and areas were identified as priority locations for the DERA program because they are designated as Nonattainment Areas or Maintenance Areas for the ozone and/or PM2.5 NAAQS, and/or because all or part of the population is exposed to more than 2.0 μg/m of diesel particulate matter emissions.
+A list of priority counties and areas can be found at: www.epa.gov/sites/production/files/2018-04/documents/fy18-priority-counties-national.pdf.

-Those areas in New Mexico where monitored ozone levels are equal to or greater than 95% of the National Ambient Air Quality Standard for ozone are listed below.
+Those areas where monitored ozone levels are equal to or greater than 95% of the National

+Ambient Air Quality Standard for ozone.